Skip to main content

 • schema_version specifies the version of the schema to get, for the given name, from the schema registry.
 If not specified, the default of latest is assumed.
 This will retrieve the latest available schema version.

-• mapping expects a dictionary value, and if provided, specifies a name mapping for Avro field names to table column names.
+• mapping expects a dictionary value and, if provided, specifies a name mapping for Avro field names to table column names.
 Any Avro field name not mentioned is mapped to a column of the same name.

-• mapping_only expects a dictionary value, and if provided, specifies a name mapping for Avro field names to table column names.
+• mapping_only expects a dictionary value and, if provided, specifies a name mapping for Avro field names to table column names.
 Any Avro field name not mentioned is omitted from the resulting table.

 • When mapping and mapping_only are both omitted, all Avro schema fields are mapped to columns using the field name as column name.